Romeo509/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+In this repository, we've collectively embarked on the initial phase of our student project, working towards constructing a clone of the AirBnB website.
+Our primary focus has been on developing a robust backend interface, or console, tasked with efficiently managing program data.
+Through the implementation of console commands, we empower each team member to create, update, and delete objects seamlessly, while also offering comprehensive file storage management.
+Our commitment to data persistence between sessions is evident in the systematic utilization of JSON serialization/deserialization.
+This approach ensures a cohesive and reliable experience for all team members interacting with the system.

 ---